Tyler Higbee Player Prop Bets for NFL Week 10 | Los Angeles vs. San Francisco 11/15/2021

 Season Stats

-- Higbee has 324 receiving yards on 35 catches (46 targets) with two touchdowns this season, averaging 36.0 yards per game.

-- Higbee has been the target of 46 of his team's 325 passing attempts this season, or 14.2% of the target share.
+- So far this season, 14.2% of the 325 passes thrown by his team have gone Higbee's way.

-- Higbee (13 red zone targets) has been the recipient of 19.1% of his team's 68 red zone pass attempts.
+- Higbee has seen the ball thrown his way 13 times in the red zone this season, 19.1% of his team's 68 red zone pass attempts.

-- The Rams, who rank second in the NFL in points scored, have attempted a pass 58.2% of the time while opting for the ground attack 41.8% of the time.
+- The Rams have thrown the football in 58.2% of their plays from scrimmage this year while running the ball 41.8% of the time.
+This offensive attack ranks second in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Higbee's matchup with the 49ers.